 By Aye Aye Thant (MNA)

-The 15th-day meeting of Second Pyithu Hluttaw’s tenth regular session was held at the Pyithu Hluttaw meeting hall of the Hluttaw Building in Nay Pyi Taw yesterday.
-At the meeting, asterisk-mark questions were raised and answered; Hluttaw committee reports read, discussed and confirmed, bills received and approved; and a motion discussed and decided.
+The eighth-day meeting of Second Pyithu Hluttaw’s tenth regular session was held at the Pyithu Hluttaw meeting hall of the Hluttaw Building in Nay Pyi Taw yesterday.
+At the meeting asterisk-marked questions raised were answered by Deputy Minister for Transport and Communications U Kyaw Myo after which a motion was tabled, a report read and a bill approved.

 Question and Answer session